siaroundkorea/Nabi/README.md

 - ConOrDel 전신
 - ConOrDel ver.alpha

-This project is ConOrDel made by AROUNDKorea SI team
+This project is ConOrDel made by AROUNDKorea SI team

 This project is COPYRIGHTⓒ2022 by AROUNDKorea Corp.
 ALL RIGHTS RESERVED